7 Five Parameters

 \[ y_i = \beta_0 + \beta_1 election\_age_i + \epsilon_i\]

-Both of our mathematics mean the same.
+The mathematics are the same.

 Either way, \(\beta_0\) is the “intercept” of the regression, the average value for the population of \(lived\_after\), among those for whom \(election\_age = 0\).